jmalauss/Absenteeism/README.md

 - What trends exist within attendance?

 ## Questions about Absenteeism
-- The question we would like to explore is whether age, gender, tenure, department, job title, or store locaation have any significant relationship with absent hours.
+- The question we would like to explore is whether age, gender, tenure, department, job title, or store location have any significant relationship with absent hours.

 ## Factors
 - Age